 Usually, the famous San Francisco fog rolls in the early afternoon, covering the city in a veil.
 But 2013 is different, not grey.
 It is sunny, and spring is coming early this year.
-The sky is blue and gold, cherry blossoms and green buds have begun to color the bare branches.
 It seems to me a sign, of bright days that have come.

 I have stayed away from here in 2012.
-It was a strange year, with loss and sadness.
+It was a strange, sort of sad year.
 There were a few minor health issues, the loss of my tiniest friend, and of one of the dearest women I have ever known.
 I am single now, for the first time in my adult life.
-I was alone, my tiny world was adrift.
-My life gone.
-It happens all the time.
+It happens all the time, it’s just different when it happens to you.

 These recipes are two that I have turned to time and time again.
 They are comforting constants in my kitchen.
 The kale and lentil dish, in particular…it makes an appearance in my kitchen (and refrigerator) every week or two.
 Its healthy and balanced, full of varied textures and flavors.
 There’s the sweet of the slow-caramelized onions, hearty bits of lentils, fresh kale, with a bit of pasta to anchor it all together.
 Best of all, the leftovers are wonderful, with all of those flavors getting better acquainted with one another.
 The cake too, is sustaining and hearty, with nutty whole wheat flour, caramel dark sugar, and summer-berry jam.
 Both of them come with my highest recommendation.